bitmovin/bitmovin-player-flutter/example/README.md

 # bitmovin_player_example

-Demonstrates how to use the player plugin.
+Demonstrates how to use the Bitmovin Player Flutter SDK.

 ## Getting Started